-&lt;sup>41See Exec.
+41See Exec.
 Order No. 13,741, § 1(d), (e), (f), 81 Fed.
 Reg. at 68,289-90 (amending Exec.
 Order No. 13,467) (Sept.
 29, 2016); id. § 2, 81 Fed.
 Reg. at 68,291 (directing the PAC to review and update executive-level authorities across the vetting enterprise and submit recommendations to the President).

-&lt;sup>42See generally Exec.
+42See generally Exec.
 Order No. 13,764, 82 Fed.
 Reg.
 8115 (Jan.
 17, 2017) (amending Exec.
 Order No. 13,467 and Exec.
 Order No. 12,968, among others).

-Cross-agency priority goal.
-From the second quarter of fiscal year 2014 through the fourth quarter of fiscal year 2016, the PAC reported quarterly on the status of key initiatives, among other things, as part of the Insider Threat and Security Clearance Reform cross-agency priority goal.
-For each initiative, the PAC reported the milestone due date, the milestone status-on track, complete, at risk, missed, or not started-and the responsible agencies.
-As of the PAC's last publicly reported quarterly update, for the fourth quarter of fiscal year 2016, 8 of 33 initiatives were listed as complete.
-According to PAC Program Management Office officials, they have continued to track the status of these milestones internally, and almost half of the initiatives-16 of 33-were listed as complete as of the third quarter of fiscal year 2017.
+43The PAC has not reported publicly on the status of the reform effort since the fourth quarter of fiscal year 2016 since the content on performance.gov, the vehicle through which the PAC has issued its quarterly updates, was being reviewed based on the presidential transition and, as of August 2017, was undergoing revision as agencies develop updated goals and objectives for release in February 2018 with the President's next budget submission to Congress.

+internally, and almost half of the initiatives-16 of 33-were listed as complete as of the third quarter of fiscal year 2017.
 These initiatives include the establishment of a Federal Background Investigations Liaison Office within NBIB to oversee and resolve issues between federal, state, and local law enforcement entities when collecting criminal history record information for background investigations, and developing plans to implement improved investigator and adjudicator training.

 Strategic framework.
-The PAC has issued three documents that serve as its updated strategic framework for the next 5 years.
-In July 2016, it issued its Strategic Intent for Fiscal Years 2017 through 2021, which identifies the overall vision, goals, and 5-year business direction to achieve an entrusted workforce.
-In October 2016, it issued an updated
+The PAC has issued three documents that serve as its updated strategic framework for the next 5 years.44 In July 2016, it issued its Strategic Intent for Fiscal Years 2017 through 2021, which identifies the overall vision, goals, and 5-year business direction to achieve an entrusted workforce.
+In October 2016, it issued an updated PAC Enterprise IT Strategy, which provides the technical direction to provide mission-capable and secure security, suitability, and credentialing IT systems.45 According to PAC Program Management Office officials, the third document-the PAC Strategic Intent and Enterprise IT Strategy Implementation Plan (Implementation Plan)-was distributed to executive branch agencies in February 2017.
+The Implementation Plan documents the key initiatives, targets, and measures for achieving the strategic vision.